sel-hamr/QR-Code-Generator/README.md

 3. Select the size of the QR code.
 4. Click the "Generate QR Code" button.
 5. Download the generated QR code or copy it to the clipboard.
+6. Change the color of the QR code by clicking the color picker.

 ## Contributing